Europe!!

 Villefranache Street

-Villefranche Street © (18"x24" acrylic on canvas) I saved this, the fourth scene from our recent Mediterranean excursion, until last.
+Villefranche Street © (18"x24" acrylic on canvas) I saved this, the fourth scene from our 2001 Mediterranean excursion, until last.
 With all its traffic and seaside buildings overlooking the water, it perfectly captured the look and feel of the lovely town, but also frightened me a bit.
 Like the scene of the Villefranche Harbor, only more so, this one is permeated with both the intense color and the intense compactness of the vertical landscape, both natural and manmade.
 Here I said if one were to fall from the sidewalk, better to fall in the water than into the street.
 The digital image from which this painting originated was shot from very near the far left edge of the harbor scene.
 It thus contains some of the same buildings and background.

 Framed in white. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .$475.